mongodb/specifications/source/crud/crud.rst

 Changelog
 =========

-:2022-10-05: Remove spec front matter and reformat changlog.
+:2022-10-05: Remove spec front matter and reformat changelog.
 :2022-04-21: Revert to using the ``count`` command for ``estimatedDocumentCount``
 :2022-02-18: Add let to BulkWriteOptions.
 :2022-02-10: Specified that ``getMore`` command must explicitly send inherited comment.